jjwithanr/obsidian_bible_study/docs/Old Testament/Ecclesiastes/Eccl9.md

 ## Overview:

+#### v.1
+>So I reflected on all this and concluded that the righteous and the wise and what they do are in God's hands, but no man knows whether love or hate awaits him.

 #### v.4
 >Anyone who is among the living has hope—even a live dog is better off than a dead lion!